Entropy and stability of hyperbolic manifolds: Introduction

 \subsection{Organisation}

-Section \ref{prelimm} is devoted to some preliminary results.
-In Subsection \ref{appendix a}, we review Ambrosio-Kirchheim's theory of metric currents, including the intrinsic flat topology of Sormani-Wenger, and Wenger's compactness theorem.
-We prove a technical lemma on how to put together certain converging sequences of integral current spaces.
-In Subsection \ref{exemple coaire}, we illustrate how we use the coarea formula with a toy example.
-Then in Subsection \ref{appendix b}, we define the barycenter map in our setting, and we state the main Jacobian bound due to Besson-Courtois-Gallot.
-We also review in Subsection \ref{appendix c} an equidistribution result for geodesic spheres in the unit tangent bundle of hyperbolic manifolds.
+Section \ref{prelimm} is about integral currents in metric spaces and maps between them.
+We prove a proposition answering in some cases the following question: given a sequence of uniformly Lipschitz, almost Riemannian isometries converging to a limit map, what can we say about that limit map?

-In Section \ref{section:Plateau}, we define the spherical Plateau problem for a closed oriented hyperbolic manifold and prove the intrinsic uniqueness of spherical Plateau solutions in Theorem \ref{theorem:unique}.
+In Section \ref{section:Plateau}, we define the spherical Plateau problem for a closed oriented hyperbolic manifold.
+We introduce the barycenter map of Besson-Courtois-Gallot in our setting.
+Then we prove the intrinsic uniqueness of spherical Plateau solutions in Theorem \ref{theorem:unique}.

-In Section \ref{section:stability}, we apply the equidistribution theorem for geodesic spheres and the arguments of Theorem \ref{theorem:unique} to establish stability for the volume entropy inequality in terms of the intrinsic flat topology.
-This is shown to imply the desired result Theorem \ref{theorem:stable}.
+In Section \ref{section:stability}, we show a technical theorem whose proof is closely related to that of Theorem \ref{theorem:unique}.
+We review an equidistribution result for geodesic spheres in the unit tangent bundle of hyperbolic manifolds, and how it implies a sharp comparaison theorem.
+Then, we apply the comparison theorem and the technical theorem to establish the volume entropy stability in terms of the intrinsic flat topology, which implies Theorem \ref{theorem:stable}.